History of Anxiety Disorders

 Anxiety Disorders

-What we now refer to as anxiety disorders (panic attacks, obsessive compulsive disorder, post-traumatic stress disorder, generalized anxiety disorder, social anxiety, etc.) were experienced by many people throughout the history of mankind.
-They were often misunderstood, abandoned to asylums, treated inhumanely, and otherwise mistreated.
+What we now refer to as anxiety disorders (panic attacks, obsessive-compulsive disorder, post-traumatic stress disorder, generalized anxiety disorder, social anxiety, etc.) were experienced by many people throughout the history of mankind.
+They were often misunderstood, abandoned in asylums, treated inhumanely, and otherwise mistreated.
 Anxiety disorders were first officially recognized by the American Psychiatric Association in 1980.
-Prior to this time those suffering in this way might receive a general diagnosis of “nerves” or “stress.”
+Before this time, those suffering in this way might receive a general diagnosis of “nerves” or “stress.”
 Medical professionals had no training and little understanding; thus very few people received effective treatment.
 Even if you do not have an anxiety background, the problem can appear.
 So, you must not take the problem lightly.

 Fear exposure therapy came into practice in the 1950s.
-A patient is systematically exposed to the trigger of their fear with the goal of desensitizing them and lessening their anxiety or phobia.
+A patient is systematically exposed to the trigger of their fear to desensitize them and lessen their anxiety or phobia.
 This method is still in use today.
-Whether or not you have history of anxiety, it is necessary to take proper precautions.
+Whether or not you have a history of anxiety disorders, it is necessary to take proper precautions.

 Anxiety is the most common form of mental illness in the United States.

 A great many children and adolescents also suffer from various forms of anxiety disorders.
-According to the Anxiety and Depression Association of America (ADAA) one in eight children in the United States suffer from an anxiety disorder.
+According to the Anxiety and Depression Association of America (ADAA), one in eight children in the United States suffers from an anxiety disorder.
 With early treatment and support these children can learn to manage their anxiety and approach adulthood with their anxiety in check. https://adaa.org/living-with-anxiety/children#

-From these numbers it is clear that anxiety disorders are a pervasive problem in our society.
-Each of those 40 million adults have family members, loved ones, co-workers, friends and neighbors that are also impacted by these disorders.
+From these numbers, it is clear that anxiety disorders are a pervasive problem in our society.
+Each of those 40 million adults has family members, loved ones, co-workers, friends, and neighbors who are also impacted by these disorders.
 Seeking effective treatment for these individuals is of great importance.
 The action must be taken when was anxiety discovered.
 Feel free to contact us if you are willing to take help from online counseling.

 Talk to an Expert about anxiety disorders today!
 Start a trial of online counseling.